 Important note - Focus on the ‘typical evening speed’ offered in the plan as opposed to maximum speed offered by the plan.
 This is a clearer indication of the speeds you will receive during peak internet usage time, which is 7pm - 11pm.

 If you deal with large files like video and audio, as well as everyone’s new favourite work tool - online video calls, consider plans with a higher upload speed.
 You can learn more about the importance and uses of upload speed here.

 Count how many devices you have and what you need them for.
 If you live on your own and just want to stream the latest episode of your Netflix series, go on Instagram and browse the web, then a lower-tier Pentanet Fixed Wireless or nbn™ Plan will probably fit your needs fine.

 Contract Periods, Exit Fees & Install Costs

-Install costs, contract periods and exit fees vary from provider to provider as well as plan to plan, so it’s important to be aware of exactly what's included on the plans you are researching.
+Install costs, contract periods and exit fees vary from provider to provider as well as plan to plan, so it’s important to be aware of exactly what's included in the plans you are researching.
 Check the fine print!

 Also, check on the flexibility of the plan.
 Can you move up or down plans if your circumstances change?
-Things change and it’s great to not have to worry about being stuck in rigid locked down internet plan.
+Things change and it’s great to not have to worry about being stuck in a rigid locked down internet plan.